Cyber security threats and trends

 Beyond hackers looking to make a profit through stealing individual and corporate data, entire nation-states are now using their cyber skills to infiltrate other governments and perform attacks on critical infrastructure.

-Computer security giant McAfee has predicted that: “Nation-state cyber warfare will become an equalizer, shifting the balance of power in many international relationships”.
+Computer cyber security giant McAfee has predicted that: “Nation-state cyber warfare will become an equalizer, shifting the balance of power in many international relationships”.

 The cyber-crime epidemic has escalated rapidly in recent years, while companies and governments have struggled to hire enough qualified professionals to safeguard against the growing threat.
 This trend is expected to continue into 2019 and beyond.